Cams-Plan/React-Native_Todo_App/README.md

 # React-Native Todo List Mobile App 📱

 ## Description:
-A simple Todo List app for practising React-Native in preparation for bigger projects.
+A simple Frontend Todo List app for practising React-Native in preparation for bigger projects.

 This was made with the guide of NetNinja's React-Native course, but I also added my own additional touches.